louisshulman/FiBase/README.md

 A website hosting some financial calculations Hackathon Project at Auburn Hacks 2019

-# Created by Louis Shulman and Josh Chima.

 The API is not deployed to a separate server
 -To test/ use it (On Windows)
 1) Run the flask app locally